MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-sensitivity-label-overview.md

 ## Sensitivity labels in Power BI Desktop (preview)

 Sensitivity labels can also be applied in Power BI Desktop.
 This makes it possible to protect your data from the moment you first start developing your content.
-When you save your work in Desktop, the sensitivity label you applied is saved in the resulting .pbix or .pbit file.
-The file is thus protected wherever it goes and however it is transmitted.
-Only those with the necessary RMS permissions will be able to open it.
+When you save your work in Desktop, the sensitivity label you applied, along with any associated encryption settings, is applied to the resulting .pbix file.
+If the label has encryption settings, the file is thus protected wherever it goes and however it is transmitted.
+Only those with the [necessary RMS permissions](#power-bi-desktop-preview) will be able to open it.

+>[!NOTE]
+>In this preview release, some limitations may apply.
+See [Limitations](#limitations).

 If you apply a sensitivity label in Desktop, when you publish your work to the service, or when you upload a .pbix file of that work to the service, the label travels with the data into the service.
 In the service, the label will be applied to both the dataset and the report that you get with the file.
+If the dataset and report already have sensitivity labels, those labels will be overwritten by the label coming from Desktop, in accordance with label change enforcement rules[https://review.docs.microsoft.com/en-us/power-bi/admin/service-security-sensitivity-label-overview?branch=pr-en-us-4545#sensitivity-label-change-enforcement].

+If you upload a .pbix file that has never been published to the service before, and that has the same name as a report or dataset that already exists on the service, the upload will succeed only if the uploader has the RMS permissions necessary to change the label.

-The same is also true in the opposite direction - when you save to .pbix in the service and then load the .pbix into Desktop, the label that was in the service will be applied to the downloaded .pbix file and from there be loaded into Desktop.
+The same is also true in the opposite direction - when you download to .pbix in the service and then load the .pbix into Desktop, the label that was in the service will be applied to the downloaded .pbix file and from there be loaded into Desktop.
 If the report and dataset in the service have different labels, the more restrictive of the two will be applied to the downloaded .pbix file.

 When you apply a label in Desktop, it shows up in the status bar.

 [Screenshot]

 ## Sensitivity label inheritance upon creation of new content